Last updated September 2014

 Tools for clearing up leaves – hand tools

 If you only have a small garden, then a sweeping brush for the hard surfaces and a rake for the lawn should be sufficient.

 Choose your rake carefully.
 The ideal leaf rake shouldn’t dig into the lawn like a scarifying rake, but instead glide over the surface, containing the leaves within its curved shape so that you can gradually accumulate a heap.
 Most hand tool companies include these in their range – choose tough wire (spring tine) or rubbery tines for longevity.

 Then comes the problem of transferring the leaves to barrow or bag.
 The traditional two boards are fine for moving wodges of leaves, or the modern plastic equivalent (eg the leaf collection hands or leaf scoopleaf scoop) but if you don’t like bending, a long-handled leaf grab may suit you better.

 Tools for clearing up leaves – mechanical sweepers

 A mechanical lawn sweeper collects leaves and other debris, so is a good choice for large lawns.
 As you push the sweeper along, its wide brush whirls the leaves off the lawn and into the collector.
 The working height is adjustable for use on paving or lawns, but don’t be tempted to use one on gravel, because the brush picks this up and throws it facewards.
 For this reason, goggles are a sensible precaution if there’s any chance of grit, stones or other small projectiles (eg acorns) lying on the lawn.

-Sweepers are usually around 60cm or more wide and there are towable versions to go behind your garden tractor or ride-on.
-Look for push and towable types on our online garden centre, or from MowDirect.
+Sweepers are usually around 60cm or more wide and are either push types, or towable versions to go behind your garden tractor or ride-on.

 Tools for clearing up leaves – a blower